moritzott/forest-android/README.md

 ![Forest Demo](./forest-demo.jpg)

 ## Installation
 The application is currently receiving an update.
-Should the tests be completed, you will receive the information on how to install it here.
+If the tests are completed, you will receive the information on how to install it here.

 ## Minimum Requirements
 * API 16: Android 4.1 (Jelly Beans)